24th Army (Soviet Union)

-The 24th Army was a field army of the Soviet Union's Red Army, formed in 1941 and active during the Second World War.
+The 24th Army (Russian: 24-я армия) was a field army of the Soviet Union's Red Army, formed in 1941 and active during the Second World War.
 The army was disbanded and reformed a number of times during the war.

 First Formation

 The army headquarters, formed from Headquarters Siberian Military District; under General Staff instructions of 25 June 1941 arrived on 28 June 1941 at Vyazma, accepting on arrival in this area six Siberian rifle divisions of the high command reserve (RVGK).
 Involved in the Yelnya Offensive, August–September 1941.
 Headquarters disbanded 10 October 1941, having been destroyed in the Vyazma Pocket.